Contents

 In Canada, there are multiple types of bonds you can purchase.
 Just to name a few:

-- Government of Canada bonds: These bonds are issued by the federal government and are considered to be the most stable bonds to purchase.
-This is because the government is timely with their payments, whether they are principal or interest payments.
+• Government of Canada bonds: These bonds are issued by the federal government and are considered the most stable to purchase.
+This is because the government makes timely payments, whether principal or interest.
 This is important for investors looking to generate consistent cash flow.

-- Municipal bonds: This type of bond is issued by a local government or municipal finance authority.
+• Municipal bonds: These bonds are issued by a local government or a municipal finance authority.

-- High-yield bonds/junk bonds: These are corporate bonds that represent debt.
-These bonds promise to pay interest as well as the full principal at the time of maturity.
-The maturity date depends on the individual bond.
+• High-yield bonds (junk bonds): These are corporate bonds that represent debt.
+These bonds promise to pay interest and the full principal at maturity.
+The maturity date varies by bond.

-- Investment-grade corporate bonds: Investment-grade bonds have a lower risk of default, meaning that they are a safer investment.
+• Investment-grade corporate bonds: These bonds have a lower risk of default, making them a safer investment.

-- Strip coupons and residual bonds: The coupons are interest payment coupons that are separated from government bonds.
+• Strip coupons and residual bonds: Coupons are interest payments that are separated from government bonds.
 Residual bonds are bonds without interest coupons.
-These types of bonds are sold at a discount; however, they do mature at face value.
+These bonds are sold at a discount; however, they mature at face value.

-- Provincial bonds: These bonds are also considered to be secure investments because they are sold by provincial governments.
+• Provincial bonds: These bonds are considered secure investments because provincial governments issue them.
 Provincial and municipal bonds are the same in this sense.

 Ways to Purchase Bonds